iov-one/iov-core/docs/KeyBase.md

 - KeyringEntry: An object which houses ONE `SecretIdentity` and N `PublicIdentities`.
 - SecretIdentity: Single Private material entry in a `KeyringEntry`, used for signing transactions and deriving `PublicIdentities`.
 - PublicIdentities: Public materials collection.
 Contains the an array of objects related to `SecretIdentity`.
-- PublicIdentity: Derived Addresses, PublicKeys, and curve data that is chain specific.
-Always defined via the HD specifications.
+- PublicIdentity: A collection of information derived from a `SecretIdentity`.
+It includes an address, publicKey, and HD path data which is always defined via the HD specifications.
 Used for end user queries for balances and transaction histories.

 ## Feature Set: